atbcb/ICTTestingBaseline/docs/06Images.md

 ## 6.3 Test Procedures for Captcha

 ### Identify Content
-1. Identify any CAPTCHA designed to determine if content is being accessed by a person rather than a computer
+1. Identify any CAPTCHA designed to determine if content is being accessed by a person rather than a computer.

 #### Test Instructions
 1. Check that the combination of the accessible name and accessible description is not empty.
 [SC 1.1.1]